JamieRuderman/smart-train-schedule-33f6ebab/README.md

 3. **View Results**: See all available trains with departure and arrival times
 4. **Ferry Connections**: When traveling to Larkspur, ferry connection information is automatically displayed
 5. **Service Alerts**: Check for any service disruptions or schedule changes
+6. **Theme Toggle**: Switch between light, dark, and system themes using the theme toggle at the bottom of the page

 ## 🎨 Design System

 The application uses SMART's official brand colors:
 - **SMART Green**: `#114533` - Primary brand color
 - **SMART Gold**: `#E48E25` - Secondary accent color

+The application supports both light and dark themes:
+- **Light Theme**: Clean, bright interface optimized for daytime use
+- **Dark Theme**: Easy on the eyes for nighttime viewing
+- **System Theme**: Automatically matches your device's theme preference

 The design follows modern web standards with:
 - Consistent spacing and typography